 Entertainment Goldie Hawn in talks to play Amy Schumer's mom, report says Goldie Hawn is reportedly in talks to play Amy Schumer's mother in a new film.
 Above, Hawn and her longtime partner, Kurt Russell, attend the New York premiere of "The Hateful Eight" on Dec.
 14, 2015.
-Photo Credit: PMC / Paul Bruinooge By Frank Lovece Special to Newsday Updated February 9, 2016 9:33 AM Print Share fbShare Tweet gShare Email Academy Award-winner Goldie Hawn might come out of retirement to play the mother of Amy Schumer’s character in an as-yet-untitled kidnapping comedy from 20th Century Fox.
+Photo Credit: PMC / Paul Bruinooge By Frank Lovece Special to Newsday Updated February 9, 2016 9:33 AM Print Share fbShare Tweet Email Academy Award-winner Goldie Hawn might come out of retirement to play the mother of Amy Schumer’s character in an as-yet-untitled kidnapping comedy from 20th Century Fox.
 The Wrap.com on Monday confirmed news of Hawn’s negotiations for the role in the Jonathan Levine-directed film, after New York magazine’s Kyle Buchanan tweeted earlier that day, “I hear GOLDIE HAWN is in serious talks to play Amy Schumer’s mom.
 It’d be Goldie’s first screen role in almost 15 years!”
 Hawn, 70, who won a supporting-actress Oscar for “Cactus Flower” (1969) and earned a lead-actress nomination for “Private Benjamin” (1980), last acted onscreen opposite Susan Sarandon in the 2002 comedy “The Banger Sisters.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.